-Easy Homemade Teriyaki Sauce is made with simple ingredients you have in your kitchen.
-The recipe is fast and easy and has amazing flavor!
+Easy Homemade Teriyaki Sauce made from scratch and comes together with simple ingredients you have in your kitchen.
+The recipe is fast, easy and has amazing flavor!

 The Flavors in Teriyaki Sauce